Some say crafting a good App Store page is an art, but we say it’s a science.

 8. Don’t Forget About Localization—It’s Your Lowest Hanging Fruit!

+One of the lowest hanging fruit when it comes to improving your app store conversion rate is app localization.
 What works in one country doesn’t necessarily work in another.
-It’s important to be aware of language differences and effectively market your app in each regional store by translating to the local language.
+In Order to effectively market your app in each regional store, you can translate the app discussion and screenshots to the local language.

 In the Google Maps example above, you can see localized app stores for the United States, France, and Japan.
 Notice how they use the same messaging, features, and design but in different languages, and with different models and cities.